ashutoshaay26/ashutoshaay26.github.io/_pages/about.md

 ## **Recent Updates**

-* **August5, 2020** Selected for [Google AI Summer School](https://sites.google.com/view/aisummerschool2020/home), hosted by Google Research India.
+* **August 5, 2020** Selected for [Google AI Summer School](https://sites.google.com/view/aisummerschool2020/home), hosted by Google Research India.
 I'm one of the 150 recipients among thousand of applications.
 The summer school will be held from 20 august to 22 august 2020.

 * **July 27, 2020** Invited as guest speaker to present "Introduction to Deep Reinforcement Learning and applications" at [Clique community: A project based community for women in STEM](https://www.linkedin.com/company/clique-interestship/)